 We will only trade with those suppliers who are open to the process of assessment and who are working towards compliance with our Code if they do not already do so.

 In the event of any supplier failing to do so, we maintain the right to end the business relationship and cancel outstanding orders.

 We do however recognise that in the event of non-compliance, withdrawal of our business may cause severe hardship to those employed and will therefore work with our suppliers to move towards compliance.

 Our principles draw upon International standards, including the Ethical Trading Initiative Base Code, the International Labour Organisation (ILO) conventions and recommendations, which in turn are based on the United Nations (UN) Universal Declaration of Human Rights and Convention on Rights of the Child.

 We are committed to applying and implementing all elements of this Code and its Guiding Principles.
 There is an understanding that certain elements will not be tolerated under any circumstances.
 Those elements being those that protect workers' fundamental human rights such as the use of forced, bonded or involuntary prison labour, physical abuse or discipline and extreme forms of intimidation.

 Within this understanding it is recognised that some of these elements are aspirational and remediation will not always be able to be achieved immediately.
 In these circumstances we will work with our suppliers and key stakeholders to create tangible sustainable change towards the standards described.
-In the interest of transparency we will report our progress externally.
+In the interest of transparency, where relevant, we will report our progress externally.